alt-key-project/Bitwig-extension-Atom-SQ-MIDI-mode/readme.md

 ## Feel like you want to buy me a beer?

-No beer required (I brew my own).
-But do consider subscribing to my channel on YouTube. https://www.youtube.com/channel/UC4cKvJ4hia7zULxeCc-7OcQ
+No beer required (I brew my own), and the extension is free.
+But do consider subscribing to my channel on YouTube (https://www.youtube.com/channel/UC4cKvJ4hia7zULxeCc-7OcQ) if you feel like making me happy.

 ## Contact

 You can reach me (the developer and first user of the extension) at alt.key.project@gmail.com.

 ## License